waimea-cjmooney/200-DTD-assesment/docs/Design.md

 ### Proposed Solution

 I will make a safe website for people to share cat photos and discuss topics surrounding them.
-The system will include; Photo uploading, commenting, passwords on posts, and post editing.
+The system will include; Photo uploading, commenting, passwords on posts, editing, deleting, and reporting.

 -------------------------------------------------